2024 CMAOntario Awards

 The Awards Eligibility:

-The eligibility period for the 2023 CMAOntario Awards will be valid from October 1, 2021, through to November 30, 2022.
+The eligibility period for the 2024 CMAOntario Awards will be valid from October 1, 2022 through to November 30, 2023.
 Recordings must have been commercially released and available for consumer purchase during the eligibility period.
-Commercially released recordings include distribution through digital channels (ie: iTunes).
+Commercially released recordings include distribution through digital channels (ie: iTunes / Spotify, etc.).
 Where a Contender/Nominee's eligibility is not based on the commercial release of a recording during the eligibility period, at least 6 in-person performances by the Contender/Nominee must take place during the eligibility period.

 All Contenders/Nominees must meet one (1) of the following criteria of eligibility: